Burgerballs/FNF-Troll-Engine/README.md

 Hello guys this is me burgerballs, this here is the fork i use for my fnf mods.
 As troll engine is already perfect i kinda only needed to change small tiny things to make it easier for me.

+As this is my own personal fork, expect bloat, this is meant to be used by nobody aside from me!

 I've modified the `install_haxelibs` files, before building you should check them out.

 # Added features